 In 2018 the mean consumption rate for the adult high-rate group in the face-to-face interviews is substantially increased for fish, crustaceans and molluscs compared with 2013.
 The main species of fish consumed by the adult high-rate group were haddock, cod, bass, plaice, lemon sole and hake in 2018.
 In addition to the species being consumed in 2018, the 2013 adult high-rate group were also found to consume dab, mackerel, pollock, salmon, sea trout, brill, flounder, saith, ling and turbot.
 The main crustaceans consumed by the adult high-rate group in 2018 were common lobster and brown crab which is consistent with the findings in 2013.
-Mollusc consumption in 2018 consisted of mussels, scallops and whelks by the adult high-rate group in 2013.
+Mollusc consumption in 2018 consisted of mussels, scallops and whelks by the adult high-rate group compared to only winkles being consumed by the adult high-rate group in 2013.
 No wildfowl was consumed in 2018 or 2013 from the aquatic survey area.
 The consumption of marine/intertidal plant/algae (seaweed) by adults was identified in 2018 but not in 2013.